grofit/development-for-winners/planning/agile/whimsical-agile.md

 At a high level agile wants more communication, team decisions, good requirements, frequent deliveries and tests of software, and reflection on how to improve things.
 This all should hopefully sound like common sense and we will touch on more of that as we continue.

+> If you are a single developer or in a team <= 3 people then a lot of this stuff will be overkill for you, but some of the good practices in an agile environment (covered later) will hopefully still be applicable to you one-man-armies and smaller teams.

 ## Steps

 So there is a whole agile manifesto and LOTS of information online about each stage and reams of text going into detail about how long you should take on each and who should be involved etc, but at a high level here are the steps.